 LR: You’re not interviewed a lot, no?

 GJ: No, actually I’ve been dodging interviews with the American press for a couple of reasons.
-The main reason is I kind of want Donald Trump to win, and American reporters have been contacting me basically because they’re trying to get juicy quotes to smear him with by associating him with all sorts of crazy, unappetizing radicals like me, and I don’t want to play their little game.
+The main reason is I want Donald Trump to win, and American reporters have been contacting me basically because they’re trying to get juicy quotes to smear him with by associating him with all sorts of crazy, unappetizing radicals like me, and I don’t want to play their little game.

 I figured, you being in France, you’re far enough away from that particular low agenda, and so I figured why not.